Data-driven effective model shows a liquid-like deep learning: Data-driven Ising model

 In Fig.~\ref{hist}(b), we verify that the reconstructed magnetizations and correlations from the data-driven Ising model are in good agreement with the measured ones, which ensures that the data-driven Ising model is an effective model whose model parameters $\boldsymbol{\Omega}=\{\mathbf{J},\mathbf{h}\}$ capture statistical properties of the deep-learning weight space.
+Moreover, we also find that the data-driven Ising model can reproduce a significant fraction of three-weight correlations (Appendix~\ref{three}).
 The histogram of the model parameters is shown in Fig.~\ref{hist}(a).
 Note that most of the couplings are concentrated around zero value for the full model, despite a relatively less frequent tail.
 In contrast, the bias is broadly distributed.
 To get more insights about the model parameters, we plot the histogram for different sub-parts of the deep network [Fig.~\ref{hist}(d)].
-Compared to the boundaries, i.e., LB and RB, the interior's couplings are more concentrated around zero value, and moreover the corresponding biases are all concentrated around $0.25$ corresponding to the highest peak in the histogram of Fig.~\ref{hist} (a), which clearly implies that weights in the interior of the deep network have weak correlations, behaving like in a high temperature phase, as we shall prove semi-rigorously.
-More precisely, $20$ peaks in the LB's bias distribution correspond to $20$ input neurons, while $10$ peaks in the RB's bias distribution correspond to $10$ output neurons.
+Compared to the boundaries, i.e., LB and RB, the interior's couplings are more concentrated around zero value, and moreover the corresponding biases are all concentrated around $-0.0065$ corresponding to the highest peak in the histogram of Fig.~\ref{hist} (a), which clearly implies that weights in the interior of the deep network have weak correlations, and moreover the magnetization gets close to zero, behaving like in a high temperature phase, as we shall prove semi-rigorously using the concept of entropy landscape.
+Interestingly, the number of peaks in the LB's (resp.
+RB's) bias distribution approximately corresponds to the number of input (resp. output) neurons.
+This observation demonstrates that the LB's and RB's weights perform redundant encoding and robust decoding, respectively.

 Given the model parameters of the constructed Ising model, we can compute the model energy of every weight configuration directly.
 Fig. \ref{hist}(c) shows the model energy density versus the test accuracy.
-Though the fluctuation is large, we find that low energy configurations tend to have high accuracies, which helps to build an intuitive relationship between the model energy landscape and the deep-learning landscape.
+Though the fluctuation is large, we find that the energies of sampled weight-configurations distribute around the typical energy of the Ising model and they have high accuracies, which helps to build an intuitive relationship between the model energy landscape and the deep-learning landscape.